 In this session we covered how to setup WordPress multisite, which is the backbone of our automated website platform.
 It allows us to create and maintain an unlimited number of WordPress sites on a single network.
 WordPress multisite can be configured two ways: As a subdomain (subdomain.yourwebsite.com) install As a subdirectory (yourwebsite.com/subdirectory) install For the purposes […]

-In this session I added TL;DR sections at the top of every major topic.
+In this session we added TL;DR sections at the top of every major topic.
 The guide is getting long, so this should make it more helpful and easier to scan.
-Let me know if you find these useful and I’ll keep adding them.
+Let me know if you find these useful and we’ll keep adding them.
 See the full guide on leveraging WordPress as a platform here.

-In this session I added the first pass at the Hosting section.
-Over time I’ll refine this with more detailed reviews, links, and more detailed analysis,but this will have to do for now.
+In this session we added the first pass at the Hosting section.
+Over time we’ll refine this with more detailed reviews, links, and more detailed analysis,but this will have to do for now.
 Covered: Hosting overview.
 TL;DR: If you don’t want to manage the servers go with Managed WordPress hosting.
 Choose this unless you have a good reason […]

 In this session we added: Overview of why it makes sense to use WordPress as a website platform, including: What is a website platform?
 Why is it useful?
 Who can benefit?
 How to make the most of it Added the concept of productized services with links to additional resources.